 Among the many industries founded in Pennsylvania, one of the most prosperous enterprises was the lumber industry.
 Across Pennsylvania, men were hired by lumber barons to participate in strenuous and dangerous labor to make the timber industry boom.
 These workers generated a camaraderie, and to make life more enjoyable, they established lumber camps.
 It was in these camps that these men lived, worked, and spent their time together as they cleared the land of trees to meet popular demand.
 For years, the lives of these wood hicks and bark peelers was unknown until William T. Clarke came along.
 Using photography, Clarke showed the world what it meant to work in the lumber business.
 From jobbers and skidders to the teamsters and bark peelers, Clarke succeeded in showing the true history behind one of Pennsylvania's greatest business ventures.
 After his death, his photos were lost to history until just a few years ago.
-In Wood Hicks and Bark Peelers, readers take a journey as they read the history of Pennsylvania's lumber history and stand in awe at how Clarke captured this history through pictures.
-For anyone who loves history, has family routes in the Pennsylvania lumber history, or ecstatic about photography in, this publication would look stupendous on any bookshelf or coffee table!
+In Wood Hicks and Bark Peelers, readers take a journey as they read the history of Pennsylvania's lumber industry and stand in awe at how Clarke captured this history through pictures.
+For anyone who loves history or photography or has family roots in Pennsylvania's lumber heritage, this publication would create interest to any bookshelf or coffee table!

 - Copyright: 2016